ponmar/skynetremote/README.md

 ### How to run? ###

-Either download an easy to run pre-built JAR file and start it, or run from Eclipse (without a jar-file).
+Either download and run a release from downloads, or run from Eclipse (without a JAR-file).

 ### Contribution guidelines ###